Research cluster Futures of Care in Bildung

 26129 Oldenburg

 Care is a key concept in contemporary social discourse.
-In the face of social transformations and multiple experiences of crisis, care practices and discourses are once again coming into focus - particularly as a response to individual and social dependency and vulnerability.
-While care has already been widely discussed in philosophical, socio-educational, nursing science and queer-feminist contexts, research in school pedagogy and educational science is still in its infancy.
+In the face of social transformations and multiple crises, care practices and discourses are once again coming to the fore – particularly as a response to individual and societal dependence and vulnerability.
+Whilst ‘care’ has already been extensively discussed in philosophical, social pedagogical, nursing science and queer-feminist contexts, research in the fields of school pedagogy and educational science is still in its infancy.

-The core idea of the "Futures of Care in Education" research cluster is to develop cultural theory-based perspectives on care practices in school educational spaces and on the professionalisation of school actors.
-Care refers not only to the distribution of care work, but also to care as a basic structure of human coexistence.
-This brings care practices into focus as theoretical and empirical categories, particularly with regard to their material conditions, their discursive and practical realisations and their subjectivation effects.
+The core idea of the research cluster ‘Futures of Care in Bildung’ at the Universities of Bremen and Oldenburg is to develop perspectives grounded in cultural theory on care practices within school educational settings, as well as on the professionalisation of school practitioners.
+In this context, ‘care’ refers not only to the distribution of care work, but also to care as a fundamental structure of human coexistence.
+This brings care practices into focus as theoretical and empirical categories, particularly with regard to their material conditions, their discursive and practical manifestations, and their effects on subjectification.

-In the research cluster, we analyse care as a format and medium of future-oriented pedagogical professionalism.
-From a perspective informed by cultural theory and genealogy, we take a look at care relationships in school educational spaces.
-The concept of care is defined praxeologically and understood as a politically relevant pedagogical mode of action under institutional conditions.
+Within the research cluster, we examine care as a format and medium for forward-looking pedagogical professionalism.
+From a perspective informed by cultural theory and genealogy, we examine care relationships within school educational settings.
+The concept of care is defined in praxeological terms and understood as a politically relevant form of pedagogical action within institutional contexts.

-(a) Relationality: care relationships are reciprocal, but not symmetrical.
-Analytically central is the "third" of the care relation - the learning cultures - in orientation to inclusive and discrimination-critical perspectives of school educational spaces as well as to a reflection of pedagogical practices.
+(a) Relationality: care relationships are reciprocal but not symmetrical.
+Of central analytical importance is the ‘third element’ of the care relationship – learning cultures – guided by inclusive and anti-discriminatory perspectives on school educational spaces, as well as by a reflection on pedagogical practices.

-(c) Materiality: Care materialises in artefacts, architectures, spaces and media cultures.
-Questions of selection, responsibility and design of material environments are relevant here.
+(c) Materiality: Care materialises in artefacts, architecture, spaces and media cultures.
+Questions of selection, responsibility and the design of material environments are central here.

-We would like to ask other interested colleagues to get in contact with the following persons:
+We would ask any other interested colleagues to contact the following people:

 Zum Seitananfang scrollen Scroll to the top of the page